 The next day, place a large colander over a large bowl and tip in the beef mixture to drain off the marinade.
 Leave for at least 1 hr to remove excess liquid.

 Heat oven to 200C/180C fan/gas 6.
 Sprinkle the flour on a baking sheet and cook for 8-10 mins until it has turned pale brown.
 Set aside.
 Reduce oven to 150C/130C fan/gas 2.

 Separate the beef, vegetables and herbs and pat dry with kitchen paper.
 Reserve the marinade liquid.
 Season the beef with 4 pinches of salt.
-In a large, heavy-based casserole over a high heat, warm the clarified butter, then colour the beef steaks in it for 5-7 mins on each side (in batches if necessary).
+In a large, heavy-based casserole over a high heat, warm the clarified butter, then colour the beef steaks in it for 5-7 mins on each side – in batches if necessary.
+(To clarify butter, warm it gently in a small pan.
+The white milk solids will sink to the bottom, then you can carefully pour off the clear, clarified butter.)
 With a slotted spoon, transfer the beef to a plate and set aside.
 Add the drained vegetables to the casserole.
 Lower the heat to medium-high and cook for 5 mins until lightly coloured, stirring occasionally.